terefang/rpg-srds/Bare-Bone-Lite-d100/src/main/adoc/BBL_00_SRD_d100.md

 * A pair (11,22,...,99,00) is a critical indicator.
 * A "00" is always a critical fumble.
-* if successful, the positive effect level (if needed) is equal to the "tens" of the roll.
+* if successful, the positive effect level (if needed) is equal to the "tens" of the (original) roll.
-* if unsuccessful, the negative effect level (if needed) is equal to the "ones" of the roll.
+* if unsuccessful, the negative effect level (if needed) is equal to the "ones" of the (original) roll.

 ### Exact Roll (Optional Rule)